Spanish–Taíno War of San Juan–Borikén: Spanish offensive

 Employing canoes, Agüeybana's faction was in constant communication with other Taínos in both Hispaniona and some of the Lesser Antilles, in particular the island of Ay-Ay, now known as St. Croix.
-Miguel Díaz found a group of them at Trinidad, while Ponce de León incursioned into St. Croix and Guadalupe to retrieve more.
+Miguel Díaz found a group of them at Trinidad, while Ponce de León invaded St. Croix and Guadalupe to retrieve more.
 Locally, Guarionex and Aymaco, two prominent caciques of the Otoao region, died during an attack on Aguada.
 In the region, the conflict continued under the leadership of a cacique renamed as "Alonso" (also regarded as a Don by the Spanish) for the following two years.
 During this stage of the conflict, the southeastern half of Puerto Rico was not thoroughly occupied, allowing Taínos on the run an escape route.

 In February 1512, Cerón ordered another incursion into the lands of "Alonso".
 Three months later, Hernando de la Torre targeted Orocobix.
 On June 10, 1512, Álvaro de Saavedra entered into the lands of Guayama.
-Two days later, the Spanish breached the domain of Agüeybana II, with Gil leading the horseback attack and carried back a couple of natives that were sold as slaves.
+Two days later, the Spanish breached the domain of Agüeybana II, with Gil leading the horseback attack and carrying back a couple of natives who were sold as slaves.
 Later that week, Gil and Luis de Añasco led two horseback slave hunts in Agüeybana II's domain.
 Juan López did the same.
 The captured natives were then auctioned at Villa San Germán, whose residents had grown increasingly interested in the royal terrains.
 Juan Godínez and Antón Cansino led similar incursions during this time.
 Cerón concluded the month by entering the lands of Orocobix.
 In July, Gil attacked the domain of Agüeybana II.
 On August 10, 1512, he led another incursion into the terrains of Orocobix.
 This was followed by a hiatus that extended for half a year.